-Rachel Koh, who recently completed her B.S. degree in Mechanical Engineering at the University of Vermont, is the first recipient of the Kenneth A. Lloyd Fellowship, awarded to this highly-qualified incoming doctoral student in the Mechanical and Industrial Engineering (MIE) Department.
-Mr. Lloyd graduated from the College of Engineering in 1973, having majored in mechanical engineering, and is currently the vice president and general manager of Electro Switch Corporation in Weymouth, Massachusetts.
+Alexana Cranmer of the Mechanical and Industrial Engineering Department is the 2013-14 recipient of the Kenneth A. Lloyd Fellowship, awarded annually to a qualified incoming doctoral student in the MIE department who shows exceptional potential for success in his or her field, with a preference given to female applicants.
+Mr. Lloyd of Duxbury, Massachusetts, graduated from the College of Engineering in 1973, having majored in mechanical engineering.
+He is currently the vice president and general manager of Electro Switch Corporation in Weymouth, Massachusetts.

 On October 30, RailPod, a startup company founded by College of Engineering alumni Brendan English (B.S.
 1999 in Computer Systems Engineering) and Blair Morad (B.S.
 1998 in Mechanical Engineering), won $100,000 in the 2013 MassChallenge (masschallenge.org), the world’s largest startup accelerator.
 RailPod was one of five $100,000 first-prize winners out of 128 companies competing in the MassChallenge.

 College of engineering undergraduates Gabriel Abreu, a Mechanical Engineering major, and Xuyen Mai, of the Civil and Environmental Engineering Department, have been selected to share one of the Salute to Service Student Scholarships, which will be recognized on November 20 during a special awards event at the Boston Harbor Hotel as hosted by the UMass Amherst Alumni Association.
 “The Salute to Service Scholarship promotes the participation and success of students in extending their skill and talent through contributions toward the greater good of society,” explains the Alumni Association.